splunk/public-o11y-docs/admin/notif-services/splunkplatform.rst

         - :strong:`Description`

       * - Name
         - Give your integration a unique and descriptive name.
-For information about the downstream use of this name, see :new-page-ref:`About naming your integrations <naming-note>`.
+For information about the downstream use of this name, see :ref:`About naming your integrations <naming-note>`.

       * - URL
         - Enter the HTTP Event Collector (HEC) URI for your Splunk platform instance.
 To learn more, see the :new-page:`Send data to HTTP Event Collector <https://docs.splunk.com/Documentation/SplunkCloud/9.1.2312/Data/UsetheHTTPEventCollector#Send_data_to_HTTP_Event_Collector>` section in the *Documentation for Splunk Cloud Platform*.